-144. Special exercises are set up to identify customers affected by a particular error and provide a remedy.
-The following might result in a special exercise:
+- 165. Special exercises are set up to identify customers affected by a particular error and provide a remedy.
+The following might result in a special exercise: - A systemic failure which affects a number of similar cases; - Administrative delays which affect a number of cases following the introduction of new legislation;

-- A systemic failure which affects a number of similar cases; - Administrative delays which affect a number of cases following the introduction of new legislation; - Defective legislation ie legislation which does not reflect the intentions of Ministers and this adversely affects customers. - 145.
-The decision to set up a special exercise will fall to the policy/operational team with responsibility for the benefit affected.
+- Defective legislation i.e. legislation which does not reflect the intentions of Ministers and this adversely affects customers. - 166.
+The decision to set up a special exercise will fall to the Strategy / Operational team with responsibility for the benefit affected.
 CReST is not responsible for setting up a special exercise or seeking permission from Treasury (when that is necessary) to make payments as part of that exercise.
-However, CReST can provide relevant policy and operational sections with the following support: - advice on policy in respect of special payments to help officials determine whether maladministration has occurred; - engaging in discussions to ensure that any proposals for redress are appropriate and defensible (special payments under this scheme would only be appropriate if maladministration is identified); and - quality assuring documents prepared for Ministers/Treasury, when permission for a special exercise is being sought.
+However, CReST can provide the following support: - advice on policy in respect of special payments to help officials determine whether maladministration has occurred; - engaging in discussions to ensure that any proposals for redress are appropriate and defensible (special payments under this scheme would only be appropriate if maladministration is identified); and - quality assuring documents prepared for Ministers/Treasury, when permission for a special exercise is being sought.